For some horses, an all-hay diet may reduce the efficacy of omeprazole for ulcer treatment, according to a study from Australia.

-Two dosing protocols were analyzed: 1 mg/kg given once daily (the dose indicated on the drug label for prevention of ulcers) and 4 mg/kg given once daily (the dose indicated on the drug label for treatment of existing ulcers).
+Two dosing protocols for ulcer treatment were analyzed: 1 mg/kg given once daily (the dose indicated on the drug label for prevention of ulcers) and 4 mg/kg given once daily (the dose indicated on the drug label for treatment of existing ulcers).
 Each horse was monitored on each combination of diet and dose for six consecutive days, and its gastric pH was continually measured via gastrostomy tubes.
 The researchers also drew blood on the first and fifth day of the study to measure levels of omeprazole.

 The data revealed that the horses typically had better absorption of omeprazole while on the high-grain diet as opposed to the all-hay rations.
 The impact of an all-hay ration was dramatic in some horses, with minimal increase in pH observed, even at the higher dose, in these animals.
 The horses also tended to absorb more and respond best to the higher dose of the medication.